-Ugi Reaction Synthesis of Oxindole-Lactam Hybrids as Selective Butyrylcholinesterase Inhibitors herein reported suggest oxindole-lactam hybrids as new potential agents for the treatment of Alzheimer's disease.
-KEYWORDS: Isatin, multicomponent reactions, Ugi reaction, Alzheimer's disease, oxindole-lactam hybrids ulticomponent reactions (MCRs) emerged as a key tool for diversity-oriented synthesis in medicinal chemistry.
-The opportunity to integrate in a one-step approach three or more reactants in a single chemical framework not only allows the quick preparation of highly substituted libraries, with different substitution patterns, but also contributes to faster identification of hit compounds, and even in the hit-to-lead optimization process.
+Multicomponent reactions (MCRs) emerged as a key tool for diversity-oriented synthesis in Medicinal Chemistry.
+The opportunity to integrate in a one-step approach three or more reactants in a single chemical framework, not only allows the quick preparation of highly substituted libraries, with different substitution patterns, as well as contributing to faster identification of hit compounds, and even in the hit-to-lead optimization process.
 In recent years, several efforts have been made in order to integrate MCRs in drug discovery programs, and the number of publications reporting the application of these reactions in the synthesis of biologically active compounds have soared.1-4 One more advantage of MCRs is their inherent sustainability, as they usually allow high atom economy, decreasing the number of required synthetic steps.
-These incredible chemical transformations are excellent tools for the successful implementation of the 12 principles of green chemistry.^{5,6}
+These incredible chemical transformations are excellent tools for the successful implementation of the 12 principles of green chemistry.^{5, 6}